 Regular bathing is the key way of keeping a dog clean.
 Yet some people still notice that even after bathing, the odor problem persists.
 Dog shampoos can help resolve this problem.
 They are specifically designed for our canine companions, tailored for their sensitive skin and formulated to neutralize odors.
 This article explores the 5 best dog shampoo for smell, along with a complete buyer’s guide to help you choose the right one your pooch.

-- 4.2 Why Are Shampoos Effective in Controlling Odor?
+- 3.3 Why Are Pet Shampoos Effective in Controlling Odor?
 How Does It Work?

-- 5 Final Thoughts On the Best Smelling Dog Shampoos
+- 4 Final Thoughts On the Best Smelling Dog Shampoos that Last

 We dug through oodles of dog shampoos with the aim to find the highest quality products for smelling gorgeous and eliminating bad odor.
 Below, we have listed the 5 best dog shampoo for odor available on the market.

-1. Pet Oatmeal Anti-Itch Shampoo & Conditioner In One
+1. Pet Oatmeal Shampoo & Conditioner In One

-The formula is made up of all plant-derived natural ingredients with zero harmful chemicals, such as organic oatmeal and aloe vera.
+The formula is made up of all plant-derived natural ingredients with zero harmful chemicals, with organic ingredients oatmeal and aloe vera.
 This means the shampoo is perfect for dogs with sensitive skin and coat, providing relief from sores and itches for when they need it most.
 It can be used as an anti-bacterial and anti-fungal treatment, protecting dogs from flea yeast, allergies and foul odor.

 - Scent: Oatmeal Cookie